sohamganatra/knowledge-box/README.md

 This is an example of openai embedding based answering API.
 It can consume knowledge from youtube, website links, pdf and epub books and answer any questions.

-# I am building an oracle to answer questions from a limited set of sources.

-# Currently supported sources include pdf, epub, youtube link (Using assembly AI), html link
+## Currently supported sources include pdf, epub, youtube link (Using assembly AI), html link

 ## Instructions to run it.
 (Basic DJANGO frameword commands)